mboecker/mlrmbo-webservice/README.md

 # mlrMBO as a Webservice

-Model-based optimization can be useful for many people, including commercial and research operations.
+Model-based optimization (also called Bayesian optimization) can be useful for many people, including commercial and research operations.
-If you're trying to solve an optimization problem and the evalutation of a single experiment is expensive, MBO can be used.
+If you're trying to solve a black-box optimization problem and the evalutation of a single experiment is expensive, MBO can be used.
-To give you the next experiment configuration, MBO fits a surrogate model to your already evaluated data and, based on that, proposes a new configuration you should try.
+To give you the most interesting experiment configuration, MBO fits a surrogate model to your already evaluated data and, based on that, proposes a new configuration you should try.

 The state-of-the-art solution for MBO in R is [`mlrMBO`](https://github.com/mlr-org/mlrMBO).
 But not everyone wants to install a R-environment, the packages needed for mlrMBO, and so on.